dnovikoff/tenhou/README.md

 Send: <PXR V="129" />
 ```

-## Howto use example server
+## pimbooo example server
-It is a small demo of tenhou server mock
+Pimboo (Pin-Man-Bamboo) is a small example server for a game of two players.
+The server is created in demonstration purposes only and does not aim for a production.

 Download example server
 ```
-go get -u github.com/dnovikoff/tenhou/cmd/tenhou-example-server
+go get -u github.com/dnovikoff/tenhou/cmd/pimboo-server
 ```

 Run application
 ```
-$GOPATH/bin/tenhou-example-server
+$GOPATH/bin/pimboo-server
 ```

 Add to your `hosts` file